 Car insurance quotes seem to be ever-rising, many Irish motorists find it exasperating getting first time insurance as the prices often increase year on year.
-There are many factors that are aiding the rise of car insurance across the country.
+There are many factors that are aiding the rise of motor insurance prices across the country.
 One of the factors that is widely argued to be contributing to the rise in premiums is compensation culture.
 Compensation culture is a phrase coined by the media that describes a society in which individuals pursue compensation for every slight infraction and injury by means of litigation.
-Irrespective of the cause, however, we still have to foot the bill when it comes time to renew our car insurance.
+Irrespective of the cause, however, we still have to foot the bill when it comes time to renew our insurance.
 While there always seems to be advice on how to lower your premium as a young driver, sometimes the over 25’s are forgotten about.
-If you’re getting car insurance in the near future here are some key tips to save a little:
+If you’re getting auto insurance in the near future here are some key tips to save a little:

-1. Use an insurance broker.
+1. Use an insurance broker

 Lots of people will stress the importance of shopping around when it comes to purchasing or renewing car insurance.
 They’ll tell you to do research on various companies, policies and supposedly ‘cheap premiums.
 It can be incredibly daunting trying to navigate your way through all the different companies and jargon when you’re just trying to get your car insured asap, that’s why using a broker can help.

 Insurance brokers do the bulk of the shopping around, so you don’t have to.
 Specialists at brokerages are familiar with all the insurance providers so they know the ultimate best deal you can get.